Kodular/Documentation/docs/components/user-interface/notifier.md

 |:----:|:-------:|
 |boolean|False|

-If set to true will attempt to make text clickable where possible; e.g. hyperlinks, phone numbers.
-Can not be used for Progress Dialogs.
+_If set to true will attempt to make text clickable where possible; e.g. hyperlinks, phone numbers.
+Can not be used for Progress Dialogs._

 ### Notifier Length

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Notifier', 'Notifier Length')]]